 - 3 of 0.025 inch contact tips

 - 8 foot length ground clamp cable

 As you can see you get a lot in the package.
 Extra contact tips and sample wire from the Lincoln Electric brand.
 Not the cheap wire seen in some MIG welder packages.

 The face mask is basic and really only for the occasional weld.

-You will definitely want to invest in a welding helmet as you will want your hands free and available for use when you are welding.
+You’ll definitely want to invest in a welding helmet.
+You’ll want your hands free and available to use when you’re welding.

 Is the Lincoln Electric Handy MIG Portable?

 Sure, it’s classed as a Lincoln portable welder.

 Weighing 46 pounds and with dimensions of 12.8 inches height, 8.8 inches width and 18 inches depth.
 For sure this Lincoln is a portable welder.